Provisions of the Federal Work-Study Program

 - The student understands that he/she may not transfer to another work site without approval from the Work-Study Coordinator and completion of the FWS transfer process.

 - The Student agrees to complete and submit all forms in order to participate in the Federal Work Study program.
-Forms may include: Application of Employment, W-4 Tax withholding form, I-9 Employment Eligibility (with copies of required identification), Work-Study Authorization-to-Work form, Background check application, and the Direct Deposit form (Direct Deposit is recommended for all students).
+Forms may include: Agreement to Hire, Application of Employment, W-4 Tax withholding form, I-9 Employment Eligibility (with copies of required identification), Work-Study Authorization-to-Work form, Background check application, and the Direct Deposit form (Direct Deposit is recommended for all students) with Human Resources.

 - The Office of Financial Aid reserves the right to cancel this agreement, if for any reason funds are not available to support this program.
 In the event this occurs the student and supervisor will be notified as soon as possible prior to cancellation.